Stockholm by numbers

-Where history and future merge
+Stockholm - where history and future merge

 You might know that Stockholm is the second most prolific tech and start up hub in the world, second only to Silicon Valley.
-Stockholm attracts the most innovative people from all corners of the world.
-What meets them is a capital known for its beauty and closeness to nature.
+Stockholm attracts the most innovative people from all corners of the world and what meets them is a capital known for its beauty and closeness to nature.
 You are likely to see people both riding horses and stand up paddling while you wander the streets of Stockholm.
 Stockholm may be liberal and forward-looking when it comes to collective mindset, but it’s rich in history too.
 When in town, don’t miss out on the maritime Vasa Museum and the world’s first open air museum Skansen, both located on the island of Royal Djurgården.

 An insider's guide to stylish Stockholm